barnabeepickle/file-breaker/README.md

 > The Logo was created using a Python script and the Pillow Module.
 [File-Breaker on PyPi](https://pypi.org/project/file-breaker/)

+> Please do not uses this in production without reviewing the [source code](https://github.com/barnabeepickle/file-breaker).

 ## Installation
 To install run
 ```